docsteveharris/2020-boc-grant/emails.md

+## 2020-10-13 updated for this round

+Dear Folkert/Harry/Merv

+You'll remember helping me out with a Fellowship application for at the beginning of the year.
+The applications were put on hold and then cancelled because of COVID.
+They've now been re-advertised but with a request to orient toward COVID-19 related work.
+The original proposal used peri-operative medicine as its theme but was mainly methodological in that it focused on implementing the nudge learning ideas I've mentioned.

+I thought that I would therefore re-apply with the same methodological idea but focus on the timing of respiratory support in COVID-19.
+I think this works well.
+The main ICU trial launched during 'surge 1' compares modes of respiratory support but I think that question has largely been settled.
+Most people agree that there is a role for CPAP but the struggle now is when to start and when to stop.
+Timing questions such as this never fit parallel arm RCTs well.
+The late group in particular tends to have a lot of protocol violations as people remove the 'improvers' from the study.

+More detailed notes are below.

+The deadline is October 30.

+I'm writing now to ask if you'd be prepared to support again.
+That means the usual letters of support, and agreeing to host me here at the IHI if I'm successful.

+Please let me know if you think this is possible.

+Many thanks

+Steve

+Background in brief:
+- British Oxygen Company (BOC) Chair of Anaesthesia Fund ... endowment of a research fellowship in a department of Anaesthesia.   to support ... working towards a senior fellowship or developing a credible application for a Chair in Anaesthesia (or related specialties) in the next five years.
+Applications are welcomed from clinicians and from basic scientists with a similar ambition.
+See https://www.niaa.org.uk/article.php?newsid=1474
+- **£80k/year for 4 years**; reasonably flexible spend and charitable so I assume this can be leveraged by UCL if I'm successful
+- I'd like to bring together 3 themes
+	- IHI/you/CRIU and adaptive embedded trial design
+	- Critical Care Health Informatics Collaborative (with Merv)
+    - ?DECOVID
+	- [Ramani Moonesinghe](https://www.ucl.ac.uk/anaesthesia/people/professor-ramani-moonesinghe-frca-mrcp-fficm-mdres) who is friend and collaborator; we've previously worked together on a national trial and this would clearly orient the work to the anaesthesia/periop domain

+Proposal in brief:
+- Leverage CC-HIC and add a 'COVID' extension to include inpatients with COVID regardless of critical care status
+- Build a trials pipeline that
+    - starts with good PPI to define areas of interest that are not amenable to standard RCT approaches that is
+        - optimisation of routine care rather than investigation of novel therapies
+        - where there is existing variation in routine practice
+        - where the choice is on a continuum rather than binary (drug A vs drug B)
+    - evaluates the question using observational data and physician prescribing preference designs
+    - implement a variant of the REMAP methodology (Randomised Embedded Multi-factorial Adaptive Platform Trials; Angus, DC, ‘Fusing Randomized Trials With Big Data: The Key to Self-learning Health Care Systems’, JAMA vol. 314, no. 8, 2015, pp. 767-768.)

+Previously I'd argued that we'd do this for 'small beans/marginal gains' stuff.
+We've got a current example being developed by a PhD student co-supervised by Folkert and myself looking at thresholds for supplementing Magnesium in the ICU.
+However, this time round I'd like to be bolder and tackle what I think is the big question that remains for ICU management of COVID-19: when is it appropriate to use CPAP.

+@resume 2020-10-13t23:28:02

+with a heavy emphasis on using EHR phenome to investigate and exploit treatment heterogeneity
+	- select routine treatments decisions with significant variabilty and clinical equipoise
+	- embedded nudged rather than mandated randomisation
+		- where clinician complies with nudge then use instrumental variable analysis to get at the causal effect
+		- where the clinicians refuse to comply then define the phenome of the subgroup

+## 2020-10-13 original notes from jan

 Hi Harry.
 Excuse the double pronged text and email attack.
 Am writing a 4-year fellowship grant app at short notice (deadline 31 Jan).
 Not a lot of £ but good opportunity and only comes round every 4 years.
 I'd like to base this at IHI and would need your support.
 Did you have 30mins to discuss?

 Dear Harry